aikiwi/git-demo/README.md

 # Git Demo

-Learn how to use git.
+Learn how to use git in 30 minutes.